jimmy622001/ECS_Jenkins_Github/README.md

 ## Next Steps

-For detailed setup and usage instructions, see [Usage-and-Applicaton-Guide.md](Usage-and-Applicaton-Guide.md).
+For detailed setup and usage instructions, see [Usage.md](Usage.md).

+For comprehensive security documentation, see [SECURITY.md](SECURITY.md).

 ## Patching and Update Strategy